aprilandjan/aprilandjan.github.io/_posts/2019-08-25-understand-cpp-build.markdown

 when using `make` in terminal, it will defaultly try command `all`, then check if the prerequisite files exist. if not, it will find command to create it; otherwise, the defined script below will be executed.
 A litte similar to `pre` scripts in `npm`.

 If files are all existed, none script will be excuted; if source file changed, the script will do both `compile` and `link` jobs.

+Tasks that do not require files are `phony targets`, such as `clean` in above example.
+It is just a label representing the command, so it will be executed everytime when called.

 ## References